Please contact Ian through Playwrights' Studio

 Ian's published poetry includes three collections: Poems for Joan (2001), Lions' Milk: Turkish Poems by

 Scottish Poets (with Alan Riach) (2012), and Collyshangles in the Canopy (2015).
-He is also a widely published writer on theatre and culture, his most recent book being Scottish Theatre: Diversity, Language, Continuity (2013)
+He is also a widely published writer on theatre and culture, his most recent books being Scottish Theatre: Diversity, Language, Continuity (2013) and History as Theatrical Metaphor (2016) which was shortlisted for the 2017 Saltire Society Research Book of the Year.

 Ian was founder Chair of the Scottish Society of Playwrights from 1973 to 1975 and three times more (1984-87 -- when he led its relaunch as a union, including negotiating its first contract with the TMA after an Arts Council cut -- 1997-99, and 2010-13).